High Frequency Nonlinear Response of Superconducting Cavity-Grade Nb surfaces: IV. MODELS

-Even in the absence of defects, a superconductor subjected to strong RF magnetic field can generate a nonlinear RF response \cite{gurevich_dynamics_2008}.
-This scenario was modeled by solving the Time-Dependent Ginzburg-Landau (TDGL) equations with COMSOL simulation software.
-The magnetic writer probe was approximated to be a point like magnetic dipole with sinusoidal time dependent magnetic moment $\vec{M}_{dp}(t)$, located at a height $h_{dp}$ above the origin and parallel to the surface.
-The simulation was divided into two domains: Superconductor: $-h_{sc}<z<0$ and Vacuum $0<z<h_{vac}$ (see Fig.\ref{Comsol}.(a)).
-The TDGL equations were solved in the $1^{st}$ domain while only Maxwell's equations were solved in the $2^{nd}$ domain with appropriate boundary conditions at the interface.
 Fig. \ref{Comsol}.(b) shows a snapshot of a typical TDGL simulation.
-As $\vec{M}_{dp}(t)$ of the dipole increases a domain with suppressed order parameter forms in the superconductor in a region below the dipole.
-Later in the RF cycle, as the magnetic field peaks and begins to decrease in magnitude the domain vanishes and vortex semi-loops emerge (See Fig. S12 in \cite{Supp}).
-The response RF magnetic field is calculated from the time-dependent screening currents and the third harmonic response recovered at the location of the dipole is obtained through Fourier transformation.
-The TDGL-derived third harmonic voltage $V_{3\omega}$ as a function of the peak magnetic moment of the dipole shows the following behaviour. $V_{3\omega}$ is small for small moments but increases rapidly above an onset magnetic moment value corresponding to an onset RF field amplitude-$H_v$ at the surface, reaches a peak value and then slowly decreases back to a small finite value (see the blue long-dashed line in Fig.\ref{FilmNbLine}).
-Note that this evolution is very similar to the low-field response, an example of which is shown in Fig.\ref{FilmNbLine} ($H_{rf} < H_{p0}$ part of the data).
+As $\vec{M}_{dp}(t)$ of the dipole increases, a domain with a suppressed order parameter forms in the superconductor in a region below the dipole.
+Later in the rf cycle, as the magnetic field peaks and begins to decrease in magnitude the domain vanishes and vortex semiloops emerge (Fig. S9 in \cite{Supp}).
+The response rf magnetic field is calculated from the time-dependent screening currents and the third-harmonic response recovered at the location of the dipole is obtained through Fourier transformation.
+The TDGL-derived third-harmonic voltage $V_{3\omega}$ as a function of the peak magnetic moment of the dipole shows the following behavior. $V_{3\omega}$ is small for small moments but increases rapidly above an onset magnetic moment value corresponding to an onset rf field amplitude $H_v$ at the surface, reaches a peak value and then slowly decreases back to a small finite value (see the blue long-dashed line in Fig.\ref{FilmNbLine}).
+Note that this evolution is very similar to the low-field response, an example of which is shown in Fig.\ref{FilmNbLine} (the $H_{rf} < H_{p0}$ part of the data).